tran4code/calorieApp_server/README.md

 Open the URL in your browser: `http://127.0.0.1:5000/`

 **Step 6**:
-Run `python insert_food_data.py` to create a food collection in the test database.
+Run `python insert_data.py` to create a food collection and exercise collection in the test database.
 This food data is used for the Calories form.

 # Testing
 We primarily test the `application.py` module, the Flask API interface for which the client side interacts.
 If HTTP requests to application.py endpoints